Moving, Stretching, and Fold-Forming Metal, Plus How to Fabricate a Metal Leaf

 Until now!
 With Basic Jewelry Fold Forming with Travis Ogden, I’ve gotten a great opportunity to add fold forming to my metalworking toolbox.
 For those of you who aren’t familiar with fold forming, let’s learn a little about moving metal with these tips and reminders, plus a quick leaf fold forming tutorial, by Helen Driggs.

-Moving, Stretching, and Fold-Forming Metal
+Tips for Moving, Stretching, and Fold-Forming Metal

 - “Steel makes jewelry metal move better, stronger, and faster than anything else.”
 Use a steel block under metal when stamping, texturing, or forming.